espressif/esptool/README.md

 esptool.py was initially created by Fredrik Ahlberg (themadinventor, kongo), and is currently maintained by Fredrik and Angus Gratton (@projectgus).
 It has also received improvements from many members of the ESP8266 community - including pfalcon, tommie, 0ff and george-hopkins.

+A special thank you to [Cesanta Systems](http://cesanta.com/) who wrote a high performance "flasher stub" and helped to get it merged back into esptool.py.

 This document and the attached source code is released under GPLv2.